3DS Server

 $ java -version

-Apache Http Server Installation and mod_jk Configuration
+<summary>Apache Http Server Installation and mod_jk Configuration</summary>

-Apache and MOD_JK installations should be done on the server.
+Apache and MOD\_JK installations should be done on the server.

 sudo apt update